iNOfutta/Superset-with-Keycloak-OIDC-Integration/README.md

 # Superset with Keycloak Integration

-A production-ready deployment of Apache Superset with Keycloak OpenID Connect (OIDC) integration using Flask-OIDC, Redis caching, and PostgreSQL database.
+A production-ready deployment of Apache Superset with Keycloak OpenID Connect (OIDC) integration using Flask-OIDC, Redis caching, and support for PostgreSQL or MySQL as the metadata database.

 ## Features

 - 🔐 Secure authentication via Keycloak OIDC using Flask-OIDC
 - 🚀 High-performance setup with Redis caching
-- 📊 PostgreSQL database for metadata storage
+- 📊 Support for PostgreSQL or MySQL as the metadata database
 - 🔄 Automatic user role synchronization
 - 🛡️ Production-ready security configurations
 - 📝 Comprehensive logging and monitoring